 Arkansas River flow loss chart, KDA/DWR

-WATER SUPPLY PROBLEMS & SOLUTIONS
+WATER SUPPLY PROBLEMS & GOALS

 In over 500 monthly meetings, the locally elected volunteer Board of Directors of GMD3 has considered identified district water supply problems, response strategies and coordination with partner.
 Today, many different forms of management plans for water use and conservation are considered and implemented at every level; from the single irrigated field water management plan, the dairy project, the public water supply, to a regional enhanced management plan or district wide water import and distribution plan.
 This GMD3 district-wide management program document focuses on key groundwater management problems selected for program activity and goals needing an action plan identified in blue font and underlined.
 Goals that are existing activities being undertaken are also listed and under the current budget.
 An action matrix for each goal needing an action plan and timelines can be generated for board use separate from this document and posted on the GMD3 website.
 Any local policy, state rule reform, state consent agreement or other agreements or instruments needed to implement the management program will be considered and requested following the adoption of the management program document by the Board of Directors of GMD3 after public hearing.